Micro-reactive library

 This library is about 4 KBytes compressed.

-No dependencies or transpile is require.
+No dependencies or transpile is required.

 LemonadeJS reactive library